unhackathon/website/springboard-projects/screen-hat.md

 #include "Adafruit_BluefruitLE_UART.h"
 {% endhighlight %}

+Next we have the initialization for the graphics display:

 {% highlight c++ %}

 // For the breakout, you can use any 2 or 3 pins
 // These pins will also work for the 1.8" TFT shield
 #define TFT_CS     10